*Definitions are given in relation to map turtles. There may be other meanings for these words.*

 Allopatric – occurring in separate non-overlapping geographical areas, such as G. caglei is allopatric to G. versa.

-Alluvial river– a type of river where the bed and banks are made up of mobile sediment or soil that have channels and floodplains, such as the Pearl River.
+Alluvial river– a type of river where the bed and banks are made up of mobile sediment or soil that has channels and floodplains, such as the Pearl River.

 B